Bastia: Air transport

-The Bastia – Poretta Airport is located 16 km south of the city in the commune of Lucciana.
+The Bastia – Poretta Airport is 16 km south of the city in the commune of Lucciana.
 It is the second-largest airport in Corsica by passenger numbers after Ajaccio Napoleon Bonaparte Airport.

 It serves several French airports including Paris-Orly, Paris-Charles de Gaulle, Marseille-Provence, Nice-Côte d'Azur, and Lyon-Saint-Exupery.

 There are also some European routes such as London, Geneva, and Cologne.
 The main airlines are Air Corsica, Air France, EasyJet, Luxair, British Airways, and Volotea.